Joining LCSAR

 Membership in Larimer County Search and Rescue, Inc. shall be determined solely by an individual’s competence, ability, and desire to perform their duties.

-Such membership shall not be limited nor withheld on the basis of gender, race, national origin, religious or political beliefs, age, marital status, sexual orientation, veteran status, or disability.
+Such membership shall not be limited nor withheld on the basis of sex, gender, race, national origin, religious or political beliefs, age, marital status, sexual orientation, veteran status, or disability.

 Applying to Larimer County Search and Rescue